netbox-community/netbox/docs/customization/custom-scripts.md

 )
 ```

 Multiple values can be specified by assigning a list to the dictionary key.

-It is also possible to reference the value of other fields in the form by prepending a dollar sign (`$`) to the variable's name.
+It is also possible to reference the value of other fields in the form by using the `filter_fields` attribute.
+For example, to only show sites matching the selected region:

 ```python
 region = ObjectVar(